canopas/canopas-blog-admin/README.md

 # Deployment

-- NGINX has been used as proxy for admin panel.
+- NGINX has been used as a proxy for the admin panel.
 Find configuration at `admin/nginx`.
-- Both admin panel and website has been deployed on Amazon Web Services(AWS).
+- Both the admin panel and website have been deployed on Amazon Web Services(AWS).
 You can find workflows in `.github/workflows`.

 - Deployment stacks: